cosola-salvia/news.macile.org/content/en-bulletin.md

 _High school students from Itabo y San Gregorio de Nigua selected for the FIRST MACILE Summer Academy, July 2007._

+## Objectives

+- Nurture the creativity and curiosity of talented young people.
+- Increase access to challenging and stimulating learning environments.
+- Advance engineering education in K-12
+- Increase learning and understanding.

 ## MACILE 2007 Summer Academy

 The 2007 MACILE Summer Academy lasted for three weeks and included mathematics only.
 Forty-seven students completed the program.
 They attended from 8:00 AM to 12:00 PM, Monday through Friday, and a healthy breakfast snack was provided.
 We celebrated the end of the summer with a barbeque.